-Tune into everything from ‘The Chase’ to ‘Ant & Dec’s Saturday Night Takeaway’ to see the Traceable, Safe and Farmed with Care story brought to life across Britain.
+Tune in to see the Red Tractor Farmed with Care story brought to life across the UK.

 In 2018, we released our first ever TV advert which explained what Red Tractor do and why looking for the logo can give you confidence in the food you buy.

-Our new advert is the next chapter in this story and brings our standards to life from field to store.
+Our new advert is the next chapter in this story and shows how all Red Tractor products are Farmed with Care.

-From radishes and rocket to spinach and spring onions, there's a whole host of beautiful British vegetables coming into season.
-This Easter, celebrate our British farmers by looking for the Red Tractor logo.
-From seasonal vegetables to British reared lamb, all Red Tractor food has been produced to world leading standards so you can be confident your Easter feast is traceable, safe and farmed with care.
+From radishes and rocket to spinach and spring onions, there’s a whole host of beautiful British vegetables coming into season.
+This summer, celebrate our British farmers by looking for the Red Tractor logo.
+From seasonal vegetables to British reared lamb, all Red Tractor food has been produced to world leading standards so you can be confident your summer barbeque is traceable, safe and farmed with care.

 DID YOU KNOW?
 It’s critical fresh produce is produced in a strictly controlled and hygienic way so, by looking for the Red Tractor, you can be confident your fruit and veg has been produced safely, right down to testing the water used for irrigation.